wxj-gravity/wxj-gravity.github.io/index.md

 My publication list can be found in [inspirehep](https://inspirehep.net/authors/1899373?ui-citation-summary=true).

-If you are interested in any aspect of me, do not hesitate to contact me at - *xijingwang01@163.com*.
+If you are interested in any aspect of me, do not hesitate to contact me at-*xijingwang01@163.com*.

 ## Educational Experience